Our decision makingBack to top

 We will let the referrer know what has been provisionally agreed.
 We do not always show the referrer the full provisional agreement and we do not give the referrer any confidential information that will be considered by the panel in private.
 We will ask the referrer to send any comments about the proposal.
 We do not ask for comments where the referrer is a police force referring a conviction or caution, and neither the force nor its personnel have had a significant and ongoing involvement in the case.

-If, after considering the comments, we decide that the provisional agreement is no longer appropriate we will try and reach a new provisional agreement with the nurse or midwife.
+If, after considering the comments, we decide that the provisional agreement is no longer appropriate we will try and reach a new provisional agreement with the nurse, midwife or nursing associate.
 If we cannot reach agreement, we will list the case for a full hearing.

 Where we have reached agreement, the case will be listed for a substantive hearing before a panel.
 Where the most serious sanction available is agreed, the case may be listed for a meeting.

 At the hearing, we may tell the panel what the referrer has said.
 This is so long as the referrer’s comments are relevant and it would be fair for the panel to hear them.
 In particular, the panel will usually be told if the referrer agrees with the proposed outcome.